 8.6: Install Rocky Linux Minimal¶

 When installing Rocky Linux, we used the following sets of packages:

-As noted from the link above, you also need the Powertools repository and the EPEL.
+You need the Powertools repository and the EPEL repository.
 Go ahead and enable those now:

 Go ahead and run

 dnf update to make sure all of the enabled repositories are read into the system.

 The next thing we need are a lot of packages.
 You can install these by simply copying and pasting the following into the command line on your machine: